 Apples don’t have inconvenient peels, but they can be sticky and messy.
 Dried apples present a clear alternative, and you can also enjoy apples in purees and 100%-fruit bars.

-It’s common knowledge that apples contain fibre and natural sugars, but this fruit’s vitamin content doesn’t get enough credit.
+It is commonly known that apples contain fibre and natural sugars, but this fruit’s vitamin content doesn’t get enough credit.
 Apples are, however, celebrated everywhere as a convenient energy food—as proof, there are apples on every Starbucks counter in the world.

 Apples may not blend well into smoothies, but that doesn’t mean you can’t use them with other dishes.
 As a traditional addition to salads, you can also enjoy dried apple slices on their own or with trail mix.

-It’s natural to maximise complex carbs and protein as you search for maximum energy.
+It is natural to maximise complex carbs and protein as you search for maximum energy.
 Healthy fats, however, provide approximately 50% of your body’s energy, and few healthy fat sources are richer than avocados.

-Don’t try snacking on a whole avocado since it won’t go well.
-Instead, these rich, creamy fruits are best enjoyed as salad toppers, sandwich fillers, or smoothie thickeners.
+These rich, creamy fruits are best enjoyed as salad toppers, sandwich fillers, or smoothie thickeners.

 Fats, in general, are woefully overlooked when it comes to energy.
 These essential macronutrients got a bad name due to popular misconceptions, but you need to eat plenty of natural, healthy fats to stay sharp and energetic.